Regression Based Expected Shortfall Backtesting: Theory

 We denote an $\mathcal{F}_{t-1}$-measurable one-step-ahead forecast for day $t$ for the risk measure $\rho$ of the distribution $F_t$, stemming from some external forecaster or from some given forecasting model \footnote{For recent overviews on VaR and ES forecasting approaches, see \citet{Komunjer2013} and \citet{Nadarajah2014}.} by $\hat \rho_t = \hat \rho_t(\mathcal{F}_{t-1})$.
 Following this notation, we denote forecasts for the $\tau$-VaR by $\hat v_t$ and for the $\tau$-ES by $\hat e_t$ for some fixed level $\tau \in (0,1)$.
 For simplicity of the notation, we drop the dependence on $\tau$ as it is a fixed quantity.

 As both, the incentive of the forecaster and the underlying method used to generate the forecasts are in general unknown, these forecasts are not necessarily correctly specified.
 The focus of this paper is to develop statistical tests for correctness of a given series of forecasts $\bigl\{ \hat \rho_t,\, t=1,\dots,T \bigr\}$ for the risk measure $\rho$ relative to the realized return series $\bigl\{ Y_t,\, t=1,\dots,T \bigr\}$.
 This is in the literature usually referred to as \textit{backtesting} of the risk measure $\rho$ without strictly defining this terminology.
 We provide such a definition in the following.
-The core message of this definition is that besides the realized return series, a backtest for some risk measure is only allowed to require forecasts for this risk measure as input parameters.

 \begin{definition} A \textit{backtest} for the series of forecasts $\bigl\{ \hat \rho_t,\, t=1,\dots,T \bigr\}$ for the $d$-dimensional risk measure (functional) $\rho$ relative to the realized return series $\bigl\{ Y_t,\, t=1,\dots,T \bigr\}$ is a function